-Land west of Acorn Way as shown on the Policies Map is allocated for strategic residential development of around 600 homes across 26 hectares of land that will extend the Derby neighbourhood of Oakwood.
+Land west of Acorn Way as shown on the Policies Map is allocated for strategic residential development of around $\frac{600}{550}$ homes across $\frac{26}{24}$ hectares of land that will extend the Derby neighbourhood of Oakwood.

-- 1. Creation of at least two new vehicular junctions with suitable pedestrian access onto Morley Road; - 2.
-Financial contributions to increase the frequency of bus services along Morley Road; - 3.
-Improved multi-user crossings of Acorn Way to encourage safe use of Morley Byway 29 and Morley Foot Paths 31 & 32 into the open countryside; - 4.
-Financial contributions towards the provision of additional pupil capacity at schools in Oakwood and Chaddesden where necessary; and - 5.
-10% of the homes provided to be for on-site affordable home ownership, and a financial contribution towards offsite affordable housing in lieu of providing up to 20% of the homes as additional affordable housing, subject to viability.
+- 1) Creation of at least two new vehicular junctions with suitable pedestrian access onto Morley Road; - 2) Financial contributions to increase the frequency of improve bus services and bus halts along Morley Road; - 3) Financial contributions to improve bus services on Danebridge Crescent and pedestrian access from the site to those services, including safe pedestrian and cycle crossings of Morley Road. - 4) Financial contributions to provide a functional cycle route from Morley Byway 29 to Lees Brook Academy. - 35) Improved multi-user crossings of Acorn Way to encourage safe use of Morley Byway 29 and Morley Foot Paths 31 & 32 into the open countryside; - 4) Financial contributions towards the provision of additional pupil capacity at appropriate schools in Oakwood and Chaddesden where necessary; and - 56) 10% of the homes provided to be for on-site affordable home ownership, and a financial contribution towards off-site affordable housing in lieu of providing up to 20% of the homes as additional affordable housing, subject to viability.